 For the last few years ESC runs on a small budget that is provided by friends of the school, some who once attended the program and are now living abroad, in America and also in Burma.
 ESC is very grateful to those friends.

-An imported part of funding are the volunteer teachers, who receive a small stipend for expenses in the camp, for food a cup of tea.
+An important part of funding are the volunteer teachers, who receive a small stipend for expenses in the camp, for food, a cup of tea.
 The local teachers also donate a lot, their time, their skills and although they do receive a stipend, it cannot be called a proper salary due to the fact that they don’t have enough teaching hours.